Chicago: 1850–1874: Raising, water cribs, river reversal, fire

+1875–1899: Railroads, annexation, health, stature

 Labor conflicts followed the industrial boom and the rapid expansion of the labor pool during the Gilded Age, including the Haymarket affair on May 4, 1886, and in 1894 the Pullman Strike.
 Anarchist and socialist groups played prominent roles in creating very large and highly organized labor actions.
 Concern for social problems among Chicago's immigrant poor led Jane Addams and Ellen Gates Starr to found Hull House in 1889.
 Programs that were developed there became a model for the new field of social work.